rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 destination, this gives the attacker the opportunity to implement **"man in the middle SSLstrip"** and **"session hijacking"** attacks.

-Let’s suppose this scenario, an user of our application log into a free WiFi access point at an airport and start surfing the web, visiting our online banking service to make some transactions, and pay a couple of bills.
+Let’s suppose this scenario, a user of our application logs into a free WiFi access point at an airport and starts surfing the web, visiting our online banking service to make some transactions, and pay a couple of bills.
 Unfortunately, that access point can be sniffed by an attacker, and it’s really easy to intercept all the original HTTP requests and redirect them to a clone of